Senryoku/Deecy/Readme.md

 ## Build

-Install the correct zig version (see `.zigversion`, I try to keep up with [Mach nominated version](https://machengine.org/docs/nominated-zig/ when not on a stable release)).
+Install the correct zig version (see `.zigversion`, I try to keep up with [Mach nominated version](https://machengine.org/docs/nominated-zig/) when not on a stable release).
 You can use [zigup](https://github.com/marler8997/zigup) to manage your installed zig versions, or get it from https://machengine.org/docs/nominated-zig/.
 ```sh
 zigup 0.14.0-dev.2577+271452d22